A Long Exact Sequence in Symmetry Breaking: order parameter constraints, defect anomaly-matching, and higher Berry phases: Anomalies and invertible field theories

 We can think of the Dirac fermion as living at the boundary of a theory with this partition function.
 If we make symmetric deformations of the Dirac fermion, such as adding Luttinger interactions, the bulk cannot be affected even at strong coupling, and hence the anomaly does not change, since it is determined by the bulk.
 This property, known as anomaly matching, makes anomalies very useful for studying phase diagrams of theories and renormalization group flows.

 Because of this bulk-boundary correspondence, we can study anomalies by studying the invertible field theory in the bulk.
 Invertible field theories are rather simple as physical theories, having just a single state in their Hilbert space associated to each closed manifold.
 However, as mathematical objects they are quite rich, and are expected to form an object called a loop spectrum.
 This roughly means that a family of invertible field theories in $D$ dimensions parametrized by $S^1$ (i.e. $S^1$-family) is equivalent to an invertible field theory in $D-1$ dimensions.
 The equivalence is via a ``Thouless pump'', where the $D-1$-dimensional invertible field theory gets ``pumped'' to the boundary when we go adiabatically around the $S^1$-family in $D$ dimensions \cite{kiteavtalk,Xiong_2018,Gaiotto_2019}.
-The main technical result of our work, the long exact sequence (to be explained in more detail in \cref{math_Smithfibersequence}, specifically \cref{IZ_LES_cor}), can be derived from the loop spectrum property.
+The main technical result of our work, the symmetry breaking long exact sequence (see \cref{SBLES_section}), can be derived from the loop spectrum property.
 However, for concreteness and ease of calculation, we will demonstrate our physics results using a stronger conjectural description of these theories via cobordism theory, which we presently describe.

-The SPT-cobordism conjecture \cite{kapustin2014symmetry,KTTW15,FH16} is that the particular loop spectrum that appears is the so-called Anderson dual of the Thom spectrum, which is related to the cobordism theory of manifolds.
+The SPT-cobordism conjecture \cite{kapustin2014symmetry,KTTW15,FH16} is that the loop spectrum associated to invertible field theory is the so-called Anderson dual of the Thom spectrum, which is related to the cobordism theory of manifolds.
 We will describe here the basic physics content of this conjecture.
 First we must define a cobordism.
 A cobordism between two manifolds $M_1$ and $M_2$ is a third manifold $N$ with $\partial N = M_1 \cup M_2$.
 Note we can define cobordisms for manifolds $M_1,M_2$ with structures like $G$ gauge fields by asking that the structure extends to the cobordism $N$.
 A cobordism invariant is something which is additive under disjoint union, and equal for all manifolds related by cobordism.
 The second condition can be stated that if $M = \partial N$, all cobordism invariants must be trivial for $M$, since $N$ gives a cobordism between $M$ and the empty manifold.

 The SPT-cobordism conjecture roughly means that $e^{i\omega(Y^{D+1},A)}$ behaves like the holonomy of a $D+1$-form connection integrated over $Y^{D+1}$ \cite{yamashita2023invertible,Yam21,YY21}.
 In particular, there are ``Chern numbers'' associated with this connection, which are integer-valued cobordism invariants of closed $D+2$ manifolds (equipped with a $G$ gauge field and any other relevant structure).
 We can think of this integer as the winding number of $e^{i\omega(Y^{D+1},A)}$ evaluated along slices of the $D+2$ manifold (compare \cite{higherberry}).
 Deformation equivalence classes (meaning continuous deformation within the space of invertible field theories, i.e. $\pi_0$ of this space) of invertible field theories are believed to be classified by these invariants.